amitvad/hackathon/README.md

 ## 👥 Authors

-- Aditya Makhija (@adityamakhija03)
+- Amit Vadhel

 ## 📞 Support

-For support, email aditya3makhija@gmail.com or create an issue in the repository.
+For support, email amitvad@gmail.com or create an issue in the repository.

 ## 🔮 Future Enhancements